muhammadmnorouzi/servust/readme.md

 # Servust

-## A simple HTTP server written in rust.
+## A simple HTTP/1.1 server written in rust.